dawidcxx/react-x-horizon/README.md

 export default Todos

 ```
-no decorators avabile? you can always just wrap like so
+no decorators avaible? you can always just wrap like so

 ```js
   export default inject(['todos'], todos => todos.watch())(Todos)